Biprajit541/EventEaseApp/README.md

 # EventEase

-## Project Overview
+## Copilot Summary and Project Requirements

-EventEase is a Blazor web application developed for managing corporate and social events.
-The application allows users to browse available events, view event details, register for events, and track their registrations through an attendance tracker.

 ---
+1.

-## Project Requirements
+2. ## Project Requirements

 ### ✅ GitHub Repository
 A GitHub repository was created for the EventEase project to manage the source code, track development progress, and maintain version control throughout the project.